Carbon monoxide and particulates can affect a smoker’s heart health.

 Vaping tends to be more popular among young people, but hookah has an appeal all its own — the social factor.
 High school students report using hookah with friends, Sidani said.
 The devices are designed to be shared, she added.

-Many people smoke hookah together in lounges specifically for hookah smoking. has shown that hookah lounges often have close proximity to college campuses.
+Many people smoke hookah together in lounges specifically for hookah smoking.

 “This may be particularly enticing to young people who are not yet 21 years old and cannot access alcohol-serving establishments, but can enter most hookah lounges at 18,” she explained.